MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 In this case, the user planning the Fabrikam import added the account name "Fabrikam-Import" and selected the Central US region in the Target object.
 Other values were left as is to be modified just before taking the collection offline for the migration.

+> [!NOTE]
+> Dry run imports will have a '-dryrun' automatically appended to the end of the account's name.
+This can be changed post import.

+<a id="supported-azure-regions-for-import"></a>
-#### Supported Azure Regions for Import
+### Supported Azure Regions for Import
-VSTS is available in a multitude of Azure [regions](https://azure.microsoft.com/en-us/regions/services/).
+VSTS is available in several Azure [regions](https://azure.microsoft.com/en-us/regions/services/).
 However, not all Azure regions that VSTS is present in are supported for import.
 The below table details the Azure regions that can be selected for import.
 Also included is the value which needs to be placed in the import specification file to target that region for import.

 |    Geographic Region            |    Azure Region                |  Import Specification Value |
 |---------------------------------|--------------------------------|-----------------------------|